Nesvilab/FragPipeAnalystR/vignettes/global_DIA_prot_tutorial.md

 # Introduction

-FragPipeAnalystR is a R package intended for FragPipe downstream analysis.
-We also make it compatible with the result obtained from FragPipe-Analyst.
-Users are able to reproduce and customize the plots generated in FragPipe-Analyst.
+FragPipeAnalystR is a R package intended for downstream analysis of data generated from [FragPipe](https://fragpipe.nesvilab.org/).
+Here we demonstrated the utility of FragPipeAnalyst by reanalyzing a clear cell renal cell carcinoma (ccRCC) data-independent acquisition (DIA) data collected by CPTAC.

 ## CCRCC DIA data

 As described in the manuscript, DIA ccRCC data were fetched from [Clark et al. (2019)](https://doi.org/10.1016/j.cell.2019.10.007) and processed via [FragPipe](https://fragpipe.nesvilab.org/).
 As you will see in the following sections.
 The result is quite similar to corresponding TMT data.

 ```r
 library(FragPipeAnalystR)